 400 speaker impulse responses, 23 microphones, 106 'Covers' (from blankets to car trunks), 53 Altiverb rooms and outdoor spaces, 5 gigabyte of ambiences and sound FX, and 12 DSP modules from Leslie to GSM compression, conveniently presented to you in well over 500 presets.

 Take the tour by watching the video here or scroll down for some audio examples.

-Other then choosing from the hundreds of presets from the preset browser that appears when you click in the preset bar you can shape/mangle your sound extensively with the Speakerphone plug-in combining the many DSP modules.
+Apart from choosing from the hundreds of presets from the preset browser you can shape and mangle your sound extensively combining the many DSP modules.

 At the heart of the speaker simulator lies a library of recordings of different speakers, often referred to as Impulse Responses, or IR’s.